yob/symmetric_file/README.md

 ## Git Integration

 By default, files encrypted with symmetric\_file don't play well with Git.
-They're base64 encoded, so git will attempt to handle merging the encrypted data and mangle it.
+They're binary data, so git will not attempt to merge conflicting changes.

 symmetric\_file has some helpers that make it possible to merge changes to an encrypted file, however it requires some configuration of your git repo.